-Growing a TPA business means constantly finding new employers who need testing program administration — but lead generation is expensive and referrals are unpredictable.
+Growing a TPA business means constantly finding new employers who need testing program administration.
+But lead generation is expensive, referrals are unpredictable, and there's no reliable channel in between.

 AI Overviews answer queries without sending users to actual business listings.
 As traditional search volume declines, finding reliable collection sites through Google becomes harder.